fwessels/simdcsv/README.md

         row[3]:                                                                 ·     Rob  ert  Gries emer  gri
 ```

+Based on the separator, delimiter and quote masks, the second stage works where each field of each row starts (and ends) by pointing directly back into the original buffer.
+In case the field is quoted, both quotes are skipped, so effectively the content starts one position later and ends one position earlier.

+For the vast majority of fields this immediately yields the desired result, except for quoted fields that contain either escaped quotes (see `Ro""b"` above) or a carriage return and newline pair that should be replaced with a newline character only (see `Rob  ert` above).

+As such there is a final (small) postprocessing step that does a `strings.ReplaceAll()` for just the affected fields in order to make this correction.
+So only for these fields additional memory needs to be allocated and the behaviour is not "zero-copy".
+In case the CSV does not contain any fields that need this transformation this step is completely skipped (and note that the step is only applied to a very small number of fields to which it would apply, so the performance overhead is typically very low).

+The table below shows the adjusted field that are merge with the overall results shown in the previous code block.

 ```
         row[1]:                                 Ro"b                            ·
         row[3]:                                                                 ·     Rob ert
 ```

+This then gives us the slice of slices of strings (`[][]string`) which contains the results of the `ReadAll()` operation.

+The test code for this example is generated by the function `TestExample()` in `simdcsv_test.go`.
+So it is actually possible to modify the input data and see what the effects are on the individual masks and final result.
+Note that this code is for illustration purposes only as it just works up to CSV data of max.
+128 characters (and not performance optimized at say the least).

 ##  Performance compared to encoding/csv